DOI-ONRR/doi-extractives-data/_how-it-works/disbursements.md

 ONRR disburses 100% of revenue collected from resource extraction on Native American lands back to tribes, nations, and individuals.
 [Learn more about natural resources on Native American land]({{site.baseurl}}/how-it-works/#tribal-overview).

-## Matching revenue and disbursement totals
+## Revenue and disbursement totals

 The timing and frequency of disbursement payments depend on the laws and regulations that govern the disbursement.